progit/progit/de/04-git-server/01-chapter4.markdown

 <!--The negative aspect of SSH is that you can’t serve anonymous access of your repository over it.
 People must have access to your machine over SSH to access it, even in a read-only capacity, which doesn’t make SSH access conducive to open source projects.
 If you’re using it only within your corporate network, SSH may be the only protocol you need to deal with.
 If you want to allow anonymous read-only access to your projects, you’ll have to set up SSH for you to push over but something else for others to pull over.-->

 Die negative Seite von SSH ist, dass Du Deine Repositories nicht anonym darüber anbieten kannst.
 Die Leute müssen Zugriff auf Deine Maschine über SSH haben um zuzugreifen, auch mit einem Nur-Lese-Zugriff, was SSH nicht zuträglich zu Open-Source-Projekten macht.
 Wenn Du es nur innerhalb von Deinem Firmen-Netzwerk benutzt, SSH ist vielleicht das einzige Protokoll mit dem Du arbeiten musst.
-Wenn Du anonymen Nur-Lese-Zugriff zu Deinen Projekten erlauben willst, musst Du SSH für dich einsetzen um zu pushen, aber ein anderes Protokoll für andere um zu pullen.
+Wenn Du anonymen Nur-Lese-Zugriff zu Deinen Projekten erlauben willst, musst Du SSH für Dich einsetzen um zu pushen, aber ein anderes Protokoll für andere um zu pullen.

 <!--### The Git Protocol ###-->
 ### Das Git Protokoll ###